Configuring an Azure Instance

 Define one Entra ID security group for each application role.
 Choose a prefix that identifies the site, and append the application role to it.
 For example,

-, with the security groups beingPayNearMe-Sandbox-agent
+PayNearMe-Sandbox-, with the security groups beingPayNearMe-Sandbox-agentandPayNearMe-Sandbox-merchant.-

 Open the Entra ID Groups > All groups blade in the Azure Portal: